What are Franchisee Rights When It Comes to National Business Accounts

 - Does the franchisor require a higher royalty on fees generated from "national accounts";

 - Will franchisees be required to "bid" on servicing national accounts;

 - What fees will the franchisor charge for managing national accounts.

-For individuals considering the purchase of a franchise consider and discuss with you franchise lawyer the scope of your protected territory‚ whether or not national accounts are excluded from your territory and any protections that you could implement into your franchise agreement respecting a franchisors future development of a national account.
+For individuals considering purchasing a franchise, contact us to discuss the scope of your protected territory‚ whether or not national accounts are excluded from your territory and any protections that you could implement into your franchise agreement respecting a franchisors future development of a national account.